rupl/chrisruppel.com/travel/_posts/2015-11-06-mr-christopher.md

 The doctor requested 10 days on our document but immigration gave us 30.
 If you are travelling with a partner, the immigration folks have no problem issuing your partner an extension too.
 I'm not sure about bigger groups, but the policy indicates that one person can remain to accompany the person needing treatment.

-Here are two documents we read while trying to sort this stuff out: [Thai Police Order 777/2551](http://www.thaivisa.com/forum/index.php?app=core&module=attach&section=attach&attach_id=153821) and [Immigration Bureau Order 305/2551](http://www.thaivisa.com/forum/post-a77473-immigration-bureau-order-305-2551-d.html/) (Many thanks to thaivisa.com forum members for posting them).
+Here are two documents we read while trying to sort this stuff out: [Thai Police Order 777/2551](http://asean.org/storage/2016/08/Thailand172.pdf) and [Immigration Bureau Order 305/2551](http://thailand.expubwebsites.net/Content/Archive/377/immigration-new-policy-305-2551-english-translation-72141.pdf).

 ### Donate a bit of money

-Aside from the initial cost of stitches [which was something like $27](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=972%20thb%20usd), the follow-up care we received cost literally $3 per day.
+Aside from the initial cost of stitches [which was something like $27](https://duckduckgo.com/?q=972+thb+usd&ia=currency), the follow-up care we received cost literally $3 per day.
 Medicine was mere pennies.

 I don't know how these facilities work financially, but many other Thai people were using the donation boxes at the payment counter.
 I decided to start putting money in too as we paid each day and the people were genuinely appreciative, thanking us many times.